-For savvy travelers, this means exploring Vienna's good life by outsmarting the crowds.
-We have asked Wien native Barbara Cação from Vienna Unwrapped how to experience Vienna away from the crowds.
+For savvy travelers, this means exploring Vienna’s good life by outsmarting the crowds.
+We have asked Wien native Barbara Cação from Vienna Unwrapped how to visit Vienna away from the crowds.

 Throughout the year you can roam the Habsburgs’ rococo summer residence from 8.00 am before metros and busses unload most of the day’s visitors.

-Belvedere Palace hosts the Austrian National Gallery and the world’s largest Gustav Klimt collection.
+The Belvedere Palaces also opens an hour earlier (9.00 am) than most local museums.
+Why visit the Belvedere Palace?
+It hosts the Austrian National Gallery and the world’s largest Gustav Klimt collection.

-Start your visit at the Upper Belvedere and National Gallery before strolling down the manicured baroque gardens to the Lower Belvedere, open from 10.00 am.
+Start your visit at the Upper Belvedere and National Gallery before strolling down the manicured baroque gardens to the Lower Belvedere that opens from 10.00 am.

 When it comes to guidebook coffeehouses why not have your breakfast ‘Semmerl’ (Austrian for roll) at Café Central before the clock strikes 9.